KatchyPotato/Fragmented/README.md

 # Fragmented
-This repository contains the documents of a game idea called Fragmented.
+This repository contains the documents and images of a game idea called Fragmented.
 It follows the physical and mental journey of a player on a quest to save their world, and reach mental peace.
 The game includes:

  1. An engaging story